Update

 The U.S. Embassy does not pay medical bills.
 Be aware that U.S. Medicare/Medicaid does not apply overseas.
 Most hospitals and doctors overseas do not accept U.S. health insurance.

-Make sure your health insurance plan provides coverage overseas.
+Medical Insurance: Make sure your health insurance plan provides coverage overseas.
 Most care providers overseas only accept cash payments.
-See our webpage for more information on insurance overseas.
-Visit the U.S. Centers for Disease Control and Prevention for more information on the type of insurance you should consider before you travel overseas.
+See our webpage for more information on insurance providers for overseas coverage.
+Visit the U.S. Centers for Disease Control and Prevention.
+They have more information on the insurance you should consider before you travel abroad.

 Medical care is limited and well below U.S. standards.
-U.S. citizens in Turkmenistan often travel to other countries for medical treatment, including many routine procedures.
+U.S. citizens in Turkmenistan often travel to other countries for medical treatment.
+This includes many routine procedures.

 Basic medical supplies, including disposable needles, anesthetics, and antibiotics, are often in short supply.
 The U.S. Embassy strongly recommends that U.S. citizens not undergo invasive procedures in Turkmenistan.
 Undergoing any such procedure may place you at risk of serious illness.
 If you have a serious medical condition, check with your physician before planning travel to Turkmenistan.

-If traveling with prescription medication, check with the Government of Turkmenistan to ensure that the medication is legal in Turkmenistan.
+If you have prescription medication, check with the Government of Turkmenistan.
+Make sure the medication is legal there.
 Always carry your prescription medication in original packaging, along with your doctor’s prescription.

 The U.S. Embassy maintains a list of doctors and hospitals.
 We do not endorse or recommend any specific medical provider or clinic.